MyrddinD/Light-Guide/README.md

 # Light-Guide

  A simple package that allows party leaders to call out commands to their party.
-This package comes equipped with alliases that are able to be changed to in the aliases folder if they conflict with existing.
+This package comes equipped with alliases that are able to be changed in the aliases folder if they conflict with existing.

  # Leader Commands
  Balance/On Balance        Enemies